 One of the key elements in the rise of gang-related shootings in Chicago, New Orleans and other urban areas over the five years between 2012 and 2017 (when there was a slight reduction) has been the proliferation of social media.
-In Chicago, where the murder rate increased by 58% in 2016
+In Chicago, where the murder rate increased by 58% in 2016 alone, Police Superintendent Eddie Johnson believes that social media has altered the Chicago street gang culture.

 In a May 2017 interview, Johnson recounted his own experience of policing gang violence in Chicago.
 Thirty years ago, he said, "mano a mano" gang fights were common.
 Now, he said, "they just go straight to a firearm and they resolve disputes with a weapon...
 So they'll get on social media and disrespect each other, and a lot of times give each other's locations.
-And when they do that, that rival will go to that location, and gunplay will be the result of it."235

-Gangs were enthusiastic adopters of social media, initially to facilitate drug dealing, but increasingly as a kind of promotional platform.
+And when they do that, that rival will go to that location, and gunplay will be the result of it."236 as a kind of promotional platform.
 Some have websites, fan followings and Facebook pages and members have individual accounts where they post messages, photos and videos related to themselves, their local community and the drug business, as well as taunts and barbs aimed at their adversaries.
 Some produce elaborate drill rap videos focused around provoking or threatening members of other gangs, or livestream themselves walking through rival territory or "disrespecting" rival gang signs or symbols.
 In 2016, when Chicago pastor Corey Brooks brokered a truce between factions of the Black Disciples and the Gangster Disciples, he insisted on a moratorium on social media taunts and exchanges.
-An 18-month truce resulted.236
+An 18-month truce resulted.237